mrahhal/mr-scroll/packages/css-theming/README.md

 ## Install

-Assuming we're using angular (if not, install the respective package):
+Assuming we're using angular (if not, install the respective wrapper package instead of @mr-scroll/angular):
 ```
 npm i @mr-scroll/core @mr-scroll/angular @mr-scroll/css-theming
 ```

 ## Usage

-You only need to import the SCSS file that this package provides in our global SCSS file and call the mixin it provides:
+You only need to import the SCSS file that this package includes in your global SCSS file, and call the mixin it provides:
 ```scss
 // For example, in styles.scss